Fallenbagel/jellyseerr/README.md

 yarn start
 ```

-(you can use task scheduler to run a bat script with `@echo off` and `yarn start` to run jellyseerr in the background)
+(You can use task scheduler to run a bat script with `@echo off` and `yarn start` to run jellyseerr in the background)

-_to set env variables such as `JELLYFIN_TYPE=emby` create a file called `.env` in the root directory of jellyseerr_
+_To set env variables such as `JELLYFIN_TYPE=emby` create a file called `.env` in the root directory of jellyseerr_

 #### Linux

 **Pre-requisites:**

 - Nodejs [v18](https://nodejs.org/en/download/package-manager)
-- [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) (on debian based distros, the package manager provided `yarn` is different and is a package called cmdlet.
+- [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) (on Debian based distros, the package manager provided `yarn` is different and is a package called cmdlet.
 You can remove that using `apt-remove cmdlet` then install yarn using `npm install -g yarn`)
 - Git

 **Steps:**